Graduate School Admissions Unit

 Materials for Heterogeneous

 Catalysis and photocatalysis Synthesis and characterisation of new catalysts and photocatalysts Production of hydrogen, use of biomass and green chemistry.
 Control of selectivity in hydrogenation and oxidation reactions.
 Catalysis by solid acids and bases.
 Application of techniques for in situ spectroscopy of catalyst surfaces.
 Photocatalysis for destruction of pollutants.
 (Prof. J A Anderson, Prof. D.E.
-MacPhee, Dr R K P Wells Prof. R F Howe and Prof H. Idriss).
+MacPhee, Prof. R K P Wells Prof. R F Howe and Prof H. Idriss).

 Polymers with medical applications, bone replacement materials.
 Synthesis and characterisation of novel materials.
-Work in collaboration with Biomedical Physics, Orthopaedics and Biomedical Sciences (Dr I R Gibson, Dr J M S Skakle, Prof C T Imrie).
+Work in collaboration with Biomedical Physics, Orthopaedics and Biomedical Sciences (Dr I R Gibson, Prof. J M S Skakle, Prof C T Imrie).

 The chemistry of cement systems, hardening processes, cement formulations.
 Development of new, high performance, chemically resistant cements.
 New techniques for investigating corrosion in reinforced concrete.
 Major nationally and internationally-supported research projects on highly durable very long-lived cements for the containment and immobilisation of toxic and radio-active wastes (Prof. F P Glasser, Prof. D E Macphee).